Hyperhidrosis (Excessive Sweating) Treatments in Los Angeles

 The deodorant business is huge.
 One only needs to look down the personal care aisle in a drugstore or big box store to understand this culture’s desire to smell fresh.
 More often than not, deodorants are combined with antiperspirants.
 Because formulations are different from one manufacturer (or product) to another, it can be a process to find one that works for you.

 Newer to the smell-good arena are deodorants that contain mandelic acid.
 For some people, these products are effective when “regular” deodorants aren’t.
 They won’t impact sweating, but they will impact the odor that develops when you sweat.
-And it’s possible the reduced anxiety around odor will lessen the level of sweat produced by that anxiety.
+And the reduced anxiety around odor may lessen the level of sweat produced by that anxiety.
 Some available products include Sweet Pitti by Drunk Elephant, Kosas Chemistry Deodorant, and a few more.
-Look for mandelic acid in the formulation.
+Look for mandelic acid or salicylic acid in the formulation as these change the pH of your skin and consequently help inhibit odor.

 Please contact our office to discuss hyperhidrosis (excessive sweating) treatments in Los Angeles.